-- Stay calm, be polite, and don't run.
+- Stay as calm as you can and don't run.
 Don't resist, argue, or obstruct the police, even if you are innocent or you believe that the police are violating your rights. - Make sure to keep your hands where police can see them. - Ask if you are free to leave.
-If the officer says yes, calmly and silently walk away. - You have the right to remain silent and cannot be punished for refusing to answer an officer's questions.
-If you wish to remain silent, tell the officer that you wish to remain silent. - In Iowa, there is no law requiring

-- you to give your name to police if asked to identify yourself during a stop, although police can ask you for your driver's license, registration, and insurance if you are the driver during a traffic stop.
+If the officer says yes, be as calm and silent as you can and walk away. - You have the right to remain silent and cannot be punished for refusing to answer an officer's questions.
+If you wish to remain silent, tell the officer that you wish to remain silent. - In lowa, there is no law requiring you to give your name to police if asked to identify yourself during a stop, although police can ask you for your driver's license, registration, and insurance if you are the driver during a traffic stop.
 If you are a passenger in a car, you are not required to identify yourself. - Do not give police a false or fictitious name. - You do not have to consent to a search of yourself or your belongings.
 But police may "pat down" your clothing if they suspect a weapon. - You should not physically resist, but you have the right to refuse consent to any search.
-If you do consent, it can affect you later in court.
+If you do

+- consent, it can affect you later in court.
 Do not lie about your citizenship status or provide fake documents to the police. - If you are arrested, say you want to remain silent and ask for a lawyer immediately.
 Then don't say anything, sign anything, or make any decisions without a lawyer.